What do you learn in the master's programme?

 Would you like to know more about this VUB programme?
 Take part in our (online) activities.
 Browse through our brochure, chat with other students, ask questions to our professors in an online info session, read our alumni testimonials or attend an open lecture or info day.

 The Department of Linguistics and Literary Studies (LIST) hosts two research centres that are specialised in studies in the fields of linguistics and literary studies.
-You can follow their websites for latest research activities:
+You can check out their websites for more information on our professors' latest research activities and other research opportunities:

 International visiting professors (e.g., Jeanne Lannoy and Émile Lorand chairs) regularly stay at VUB, offering workshops and lectures during block seminars.
 Upcoming events are announced via the programme's social media channels.